Iomegan/CrashReporterAC/README.md

 ## License

-CrashReporter is available under the MIT license.
+CrashReporteACr is available under the MIT license.
 See the LICENSE file for more info.